 - Re-do of a failed posterior fusion surgery or failed laminectomy

 - Recurrent disc prolapse with severe low back pain

 - Symptomatic 1, 2, or 3 level disc degeneration and facet joint arthropathy

 Traditional PLIF or TLIF Technique

-- A cage and bone graft is inserted between the vertebrae
+- A cage and bone graft are inserted between the vertebrae.

 - Screws and rods are utilized to stabilize the spine.

 - Soft tissues are re-approximated and the incision is closed.